kubeshop/nordictestingdays-2022/README.md

 Open your browser and point it to http://localhost:8888 - you should see the Swagger-UI

+![images/swaggerui.png](images/swaggerui.png)

 #### Backup - if you weren't able to install Petstore locally:

 Use [hosted Petstore](https://petstore.testkube.io/) instead - you should see the same Petstore as above.

-![images/swaggerui.png](images/swaggerui.png)

-**Backup**: access demo petstore in hosted cluster

 ### 3. Install Cypress & Create tests